Find Affordable College Courses

 Big Rapids, MI

-Ferris State University ranked #9 on this year’s Most Popular Social Work Master’s Degree Schools in Michigan list.
-Ferris is a fairly large public school located in the town of Big Rapids.
+Ferris State University came in at #9 in this year’s edition of the Most Popular Social Work Master’s Degree Schools in Michigan ranking.
+Ferris is a large public school located in the town of Big Rapids.

 Women make up 95% of the social work majors at the school.